gauravshekhar13/spring-cloud-gateway/README.md

 # Spring Cloud Gateway Architecture

-Spring Cloud Gateway is API Gateway implementation by Spring Cloud team on top of Spring reactive ecosystem.
+Spring Cloud Gateway is API Gateway implementation by Spring Cloud team on top of Spring reactive ecosystem.<br>

 It consists of the following building blocks <br>
 -<b>Route</b>: Route the basic building block of the gateway.
 It consists of :<br>